mbdevpl/transpyle/README.rst

 Python AST to C++
 ~~~~~~~~~~~~~~~~~

-Only very basic supported currently.
+Only very basic syntax is supported currently.

 Cython to Python AST